-Delmarva Paddlers Retreat Tentative Course List and Descriptions
+Delmarva Paddlers Retreat Typical Course List and Descriptions

 Forward Stroke Clinic – Your instructor will break down the components of the forward stroke and guide you towards paddling with power and grace.
 He will show you how to hold the paddle, guide you through each part of the stroke, show you how and when to use power, help you conserve energy, make your stroke more efficient and avoid common mistakes.

 Basic Strokes – Learn the basic strokes using your Greenland paddle to control your kayak: Forward, Reverse, Sweep (for turning), Stopping and Draw strokes (for moving sideways).
 A good class to take if you are new to paddling with a skinny stick!

 Edging and Bracing – Learn and practice controlling the kayak using your lower body, torso, arms and head.
 Use this knowledge to increase the effectiveness of your turns, make fine adjustments to correct your course and prevent capsizes.
 In addition to making you a more efficient paddler, these skills are important building blocks for learning to roll your kayak.

 Advanced Strokes and Maneuvers – Learn to fine tune your paddling with these strokes: Low Brace Turn, High Brace Turn, Stern Rudder, Bow Rudder, Sideslip (hanging Draw).
 Draw on the Move, Sculling Draw.
 Basic knowledge of edging is a prerequisite for this class.